-The data relating to the frequency of visits of trucks to the villages bring out that till 10 years back (except in the case of one village each, in two mandi areas), the trucks were not visiting the villages at all.
-The position has changed but little during the intervening decades but the changes are incident and significant.
-In Tindivanam area, even now trucks do not visit the selected villages.
+The data relating to the frequency of visits of trucks to the villages bring out that till 10 years back (except in the case of one village each, in two mandi areas), the trucks were not visiting the villages at all. position has changed but little during the intervening decades but the changes are incident and significant.
+In Tindivanam area, trucks do not visit the selected villages.
 In Sainthia, the frequency of visits by trucks has increased in only one of the six sample villages because of the recent improvement on the connecting road.
 In Sirhind, the change is also marked in only one village where, despite its being in the interior, more trucks have begun plying.
-This is due to the very large increase in the production of onion which is collected by traders from the village by trucks.
-In Lasalgaon, there has been some improvement in the use of trucks.
-In one village, it is attributed to the improvement of the connecting road.
-In another village, the contributing factors are rise in the production of cotton and the prospect of getting better prices at Lasalgaon.
-Even in village Nimgaonjali, richer cultivators join together to engage trucks in the hope of getting higher prices in the main mandi.
+This is due to the very large increase in the production of onion which is collected by trucks.
+In Lasalgaon, there has been some improvement in the use In one village, it is attributed to the improvement of the conof trucks.
+In another village, the contributing factors are rise in the necting road. production of cotton and the prospect of getting better prices at Lasalgaon.
+Even in village Nimgaonjali, richer cultivators join together to trucks in the hope of getting higher prices in the main mandi.
 In Gorakhpur area, the use of trucks was reported particularly from two of the sample villages, where the change was attributed to the construction of metalled road.